rstrahan/aws-lambda-vertica-loader/README.md

 ## Additional tools and tips

-The tools below, and their descriptions, are mostly taken wholesale from the original AWS Redshift loader.
+The tools below, and their descriptions, are mostly borrowed wholesale from the original AWS Redshift loader.

 ### Loading multiple Vertica Clusters concurrently
 Run `node addAdditionalClusterEndpoint.js` to add additional clusters into a single configuration.
 This will require you enter the vital details for the cluster including endpoint address and port, DB name and password, table name, load options, pre and post load statements.